Irreducible modules for equivariant map superalgebras and their extensions: Introduction

-Equipped with a complete classification of irreducible objects in the category of finite-dimensional $M(\g, X)^\Gamma$-modules, one can inquire about their extensions.
+Equipped with a complete classification of irreducible finite-dimensional $M(\g, X)^\Gamma$-modules, one can inquire about their extensions.
 This is the second problem that we address in the current paper.
-From now on, let $M(\g, X)^\Gamma$ be identified with $\Gga$ (as described above).
-Our main result (Theorem~\ref{thm:main}) reduces the problem of computing extensions between finite-dimensional irreducible $\Gga$-modules to that of computing homomorphisms and extensions between finite-dimensional indecomposable modules for a finite-dimensional Lie superalgebra of the form $\ga/\sfm^n$, where $\sfm$ is a maximal ideal of $A$ and $n$ is a positive integer.
-In fact, even more can be said if $\g$ is of type II, $\lie p$, $\lie q$, $H$, $S$ or $\tilde S$.
-In these cases, $n = 1$, and extensions between finite-dimensional irreducible $\Gga$-modules are completely described by homomorphisms and extensions between finite-dimensional indecomposable $\g$-modules.
-Using the formulas given in Theorem~\ref{thm:main}, we are able to describe the block decomposition of the category of finite-dimensional $\ga$-modules in terms of spectral characters when $\lie g$ is isomorphic to $\lie{osp} (1, 2n)$, $n \ge 0$ (see Theorem~\ref{thm:block.dec}).
-This description extends results of Kodera \cite[Proposition 4.5]{kodera10} (also compare it with \cite[Proposition 6.6]{NS15}).
+In Theorem~\ref{thm:main} we describe extensions between finite-dimensional irreducible $\Gga$-modules in terms of homomorphisms and extensions between finite-dimensional indecomposable (irreducible, in some cases) modules for a finite-dimensional Lie superalgebra of the form $\ga/\sfm^n$, where $\sfm$ is a maximal ideal of $A$ and $n$ is a positive integer.
+The technique used here is similar to the one used in \cite{NS13} for the non-super case.
+The main difference in this super setting is that one needs to describe the kernel of certain transgression maps, which we do in Proposition~\ref{prop:ker.transgression}.